 Install Celluloid from Flathub on Ubuntu

-Flathub is the easiest way to keep the same Celluloid version across Ubuntu 26.04, 24.04, and 22.04.
+Flathub currently publishes Celluloid 0.30 and keeps the same app build across Ubuntu 26.04, 24.04, and 22.04.
 This workflow uses system scope, so the remote, install, update, and removal commands all keep sudo for consistency.
+The package includes practical device and GVFS permissions for playback, so choose it for Flathub packaging consistency rather than strict isolation.

 Ubuntu does not install Flatpak by default.
 If you still need the base package and Flathub setup, follow install Flatpak on Ubuntu first.